 Finding a Cure for Diabetes

-With the goal of finding a cure as quickly and as safely as possible, the society has determined three major subject fields in which research will be supported and promoted:
+With the goal of finding a cure, the society has determined three major subject fields in which research will be supported and promoted:

 ...to clarify the exact causes of diabetes and prevent pathogenesis from recurring after remedy.